Steven-Dawson18/the_ultimate_hangman_game/README.md

 * Each Python file was run through pep8 online and returned no errors.
 [Click here for the PEP8 online Validation](assets/images/pep8_validation.png)

+### Testing on Devices

+* I have tested the deployed Heroku app on different devices such as Macbook Pro, Samsung Galaxy Tab and iphone.
+I have found no issues with the game working on them.

 ## Deployment on Heroku